docker/docs/engine/userguide/networking/default_network/ipv6.md

 ![IPv6 routed network example](images/ipv6_routed_network_example.png)

 In this scenario containers of the same host can communicate directly with each other.
-The traffic between containers on different hosts will be routed via their hosts and the router.
-For example packet from `Container1-1` to `Container2-1` will be routed through `Host1`, `Router`, and `Host2` until it arrives at `Container2-1`.
+The traffic between containers on different hosts is routed via their hosts and the router.
+For example, packets from `Container1-1` to `Container2-1` are routed through `Host1`, `Router`, and `Host2` until they arrive at `Container2-1`.

 To keep the IPv6 addresses short in this example a `/48` network is assigned to every host.
 The hosts use a `/64` subnet of this for its own services and one